 Check out VisitChattanooga.com!

-At the 2022 Synod Assembly, we will hold several elections.
-Click the links below for more information:
+At the 2023 Synod Assembly, we will hold several elections.
+Click the button below to enter a nomination:

 Each day of Synod Assembly, we have a different giving focus: